TestardR/bulk_payment_service/docs/README.md

 ## The bank's database

-You can use the provided `qonto_accounts.sqlite`.
-It contains the Qonto customer's account and transactions linked to them.
+You can use the provided `payment_accounts.sqlite`.
+It contains the customer's account and transactions linked to them.

 > You can also use your own database, but in this case you must provide a Dockerfile allowing us to properly run your solution, along with the means to create the necessary databases, tables, seed data, etc.

-The schema of the provided `qonto_accounts.sqlite` is composed of two tables described below.
+The schema of the provided `payment_accounts.sqlite` is composed of two tables described below.

 ### `bank_accounts`